Degree Requirements | Fields of Interest | Internship | Research Projects | Sample Curriculum Outline | Frequently Asked Questions

 Oregon is an exciting place to study public administration.
 As a “laboratory of democracy” it has a long and distinguished record of policy innovation.
 Most recently, Oregon has been on the forefront of land use, healthcare, social, and environmental policy innovations.
 Oregon is also a beautiful place to live and be a graduate student.
 The University of Oregon is located in the Willamette Valley, with easy access to snow-capped mountains and scenic coastlines.

-The Master of Public Administration Program at the University of Oregon was recently featured by the Emerging Leaders in Local Government Network (ELGL), and by the Association for Public Policy Analysis & Management (APPAM).
+The Master of Public Administration Program at the University of Oregon was recently featured by the Emerging Local Government Leaders Network (ELGL), and by the Association for Public Policy Analysis & Management (APPAM).

 Learn more about our graduates: